No products in the cart.

 Please click on the program links below to learn the details about each individual seminar, including agenda, summary, faculty list and CLE units.

 This bundle includes the following programs:

 Order now and save $775 by ordering the audio bundle!

 This bundle is geared for the intermediate-to-advanced practitioner.
 If you are new to estate planning, please consider our introductory bundle, Starter Estate Planning Bundle (CA).

-These programs are all approved for Certified Legal Specialist credits in Estate Planning, Wills and Trusts and some portion of them are also approved for Certified Legal Specialist credits in Taxation Law.
+These programs are all approved for Certified Legal Specialist credits in Estate Planning, Wills and Trusts.

 Have you ever though about improving your public speaking skills?
 Now is the time!
 Get Faith Pincus’ newly published book Being Heard: Presentation Skills for Attorneys, in paperback or e-book format from the ABA now (ABA members receive 10-20 % off).
 It is also available on Amazon in Kindle and paperback versions.